logicalclocks/feature-store-api/docs/overview.md

 ## The Hopsworks Feature Store

-The Hopsworks Feature Store is a tool for curating and serving machine learning features.
+The Hopsworks Feature Store is a tool for curating and serving machine learning (ML)features.

 !!! quote ""
     The Feature Store is a central and unified API between Data Engineers and Data Scientists.